 The quicker you accept that you have been unsuccessful, the quicker you will bounce back and keep trying.
 Being rejected from medical school is not a bad reflection on you as a person.
-Identify the areas that may need improving: did you not score as highly as you could have on your UKCAT?
+Identify the areas that may need improving: did you not score as highly as you could have on your UCAT?
 Did your nerves get the better of you during your interview?

 Press for feedback whenever possible.
 If you received an email from the university itself, contact back and request more details.
 If you failed to pass your interview, ask them what areas you could improve on next time.
 Be polite and professional during any correspondence.

 If you have missed your grades, remember it is still not the end of the world as some people (albeit very few) can still be accepted.
 If you have only just missed your grades, call the university and ask if they would still be willing to offer you a place.

 As tempting as it is to accept a non-medical offer, if your heart is set on medicine, don’t accept that offer.
 Applying for graduate entry is so much harder than getting in as an undergraduate.

-Consider what was missing from your personal statement and really plan your work experience.
-Work on the tricky sections of the UKCAT.
+Consider what was missing from your personal statement and really plan how you can discuss your previous work experience placements.
+Work on the tricky sections of the UCAT.
 You’ll be so much better prepared the following year and you’ll be glad you took that year out when you’re finally on the other side!
-You might also find it useful to read TMP’s page on Reapplying to Medical School.
+You might also find it useful to read TMP’s guide on Reapplying to Medical School.

 Words: Natalia Kyrtata